LGUG2Z/komorebi/README.md

 komorebic.exe workspace padding <MONITOR_INDEX> <WORKSPACE_INDEX> 0
 ```

+#### Multiple Layout Changes on Startup

+Depending on what is in your configuration, when `komorebi` is started, you may experience the layout rapidly being adjusted
+with many retile events.

+If you would like to avoid this, you can start `komorebi` with a flag which tells `komorebi` to wait until all configuration
+has been loaded before listening to and responding to window manager events: `komorebic start --await-configuration`.

+If you start `komorebi` with the `--await-configuration` flag, you _must_ send the `komorebic complete-configuration` command
+at the end of your `komorebi.ahk` config.
+The layout will not be updated and `komorebi` will not respond to `komorebic`
+commands until this command has been received.

 #### Floating Windows

 Sometimes you will want a specific application to never be tiled, and instead float all the time.
 You add add rules to